Chelseahu12/ddog_dt_analysis/README.md

 # datadog_dynatrace_analysis
 Hi!
-This is a temporary customer sentiment analysis tool.
+This is a customer sentiment analysis tool for my DT pitch.
-Please read the pitch for more info!
+Please read the investment memo for more info!